-Finally, given that the UK's main contemporary competitor - Russia - has a numerical, temporal and geographic advantage, particularly in relation to the Baltic region, both in relation to conventional and nuclear forces (tactical and strategic), the British military presence in the European theatre requires special re-appraisal.
-Through UK 'tripwire' deployments to Estonia, Poland, Lithuania and Romania, the risk of escalation, in the event of Russian belligerence, has to some extent increased.
-The problem is that Britain may not currently have sufficient means to reinforce them in the event of a crisis, which Russia may factor into its future calculations.
-A heavy British military force - at least a full armoured division, supported by the requisite air assets - is needed to ensure that these tripwires can be swiftly reinforced.
-In addition, the UK ought to identify whether it should equip itself with either a tactical nuclear delivery system or some form of high-yield thermobaric weaponry, which could be used to further deter Russian attack and/or prevent premature and unnecessary escalation to the strategic nuclear level in the event of a crisis.
+Finally, given that the UK's main contemporary competitor - Russia - has a numerical nuclear advantage, with both tactical and strategic means of nuclear delivery, the British presence in the European theatre requires special re-appraisal.
+Through UK 'tripwire' deployments to Estonia, Poland, Lithuania and Romania, the risk of nuclear escalation, in the event of Russian belligerence, has to some extent increased.
+This is because, in the event of a major crisis, the British lack the means to unleash tactical nuclear delivery to dent the advance of Russian forces, thus undermining the general principle of deterrence.
+The UK ought to identify whether there is a need to re-equip itself with either a tactical nuclear delivery system or develop some form of high-yield thermobaric weaponry, which could be used to deter conventional attack and/or prevent premature and unnecessary escalation to the strategic nuclear level in the event of a crisis.